isc-projects/stork/doc/user/man/stork-agent.8.rst

    $ stork-agent --server-url=http://stork-server.example.com:8080 --host=stork-agent.example.com --port=8080

-If the Stork agent is already registered with the Stork server, you can start it without the registration:
+If the Stork agent is already registered with the Stork server, it can be started with this command:

 .. code-block:: bash

    $ stork-agent --host=stork-agent.example.com --port=8080

-By default, the Stork agent receives the server requests and exports metrics to Prometheus.
-To listen only the Stork server, run the following command:
+By default, the Stork agent receives server requests and exports metrics to Prometheus.
+To only listen to the Stork server, run the following command:

 .. code-block:: bash

    $ stork-agent (...) --listen-stork-only

-To listen Prometheus requests only, run the following command:
+To only listen to Prometheus requests, run the following command:

 .. code-block:: bash

    $ stork-agent (...) --listen-prometheus-only

-If you observe any performance issues with exporting Kea statistics to Prometheus, you can increase the interval between the statistics collection or disable collecting per subnet stats.
+If performance issues are observed with exporting Kea statistics to Prometheus, the interval between statistics collection can be increased, or collection of per-subnet stats can be disabled.
 For example:

 .. code-block:: bash

    $ stork-agent (...) --prometheus-kea-exporter-interval=30 --prometheus-kea-exporter-per-subnet-stats=false

-By default, the Stork agent reads the arguments only from the command line.
-To read the arguments from the environment file, run the following command:
+By default, the Stork agent reads arguments only from the command line.
+To read arguments from the environment file, run the following command:

 .. code-block:: bash